Game companies speak out against racism and injustice, cancel their events

 Game companies have begun speaking out against racism and injustice during the worst civic unrest in the United States in decades.

-The protests erupted and spilled over into violence after the death of George Floyd died in Minneapolis after white police officer Derek Chauvin held Floyd down with his knee on Floyd’s neck, as three other officers looked on.
+The protests erupted and spilled over into violence after the killing of George Floyd in Minneapolis.
+White police officer Derek Chauvin held Floyd down with his knee on Floyd’s neck, as three other officers looked on.
 Protests grew into violence, arson, and looting in dozens of American cities in the ensuing days, from Santa Monica, California, to New York City.
 The game industry joined with others such as former U.S. President Barack Obama voicing their concerns on how to make this moment an opportunity to change society.

 Sony and Electronic Arts have canceled big events this week, and others may follow suit if things get worse.
+Activision also announced that the new fourth season for Call of Duty: Modern Warfare and Call of Duty: Warzone have been delayed, as well as season seven for Call of Duty: Mobile.

 Just as with the shock of the COVID-19 crisis, the game industry appears to be recognizing that this isn’t just one more news event that can be ignored while game marketing continues.
 In fact, if the violence that is the worst in decades in the U.S. continues, then game companies would be wise to prepare for a second shock that could change the world, affect demand, and distract people from playing games or otherwise lead normal lives.